clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/administration/work-time-pattern-models.md

 | D    | Combined Rotation (A/B) | injixo respects the position defined for the week time patterns. | injixo chooses one day model for the whole week.| Flexible (within a time frame)    |  Based on staff requirements, injixo can schedule people with early shifts to start working between 8&nbsp;AM and 10&nbsp;AM.
 With type D, injixo can schedule more flexibly to best meet staff requirements, while at the same time assigning fairly consistent schedules to your people. |

+The following graph shows how the different types of work time pattern models influence your schedule.
+This example includes a work time pattern model with four week time patterns (WTP in the graph), and three day models in each week time pattern.

+{{ 2 | image: 'Sample schedule with the different work time pattern model types' }}

 ## Exception days